psu13/mutable-hakyll/posts/food-processor-salsa.md

 It will take you a bit of practice to get the balance between the tomatoes and tomatillos right, and to get the heat like you want it.
-I have found that the salsa gets less hot as it sits in the fridge, so making it a bit too hot to start it a good move.
+I have found that the salsa gets less hot as it sits in the fridge, so making it a bit too hot to start is a good move.
 Do this once a week until you are good at it.
 Then every year you can do it again and make salsa that's better than the rest.